Baloch–Kurdish relations: Militant

-Early Baloch separatists were inspired by Kurdish separatists and sympathized with them.
-The BLA had also been inspired by the PKK, especially by its ideology, tactics, goals, and the equality of men and women.
-The Baloch nationalists also viewed the Kurdish nationalist movement as a historical parallel.

 Allah Nazar Baloch of the BLF supported Kurdish independence.
-In 2018, there were also reports of cooperation between BLA and Syria-based PKK militants, and plans to form a Kurdish-Baloch front in Afghanistan to attack Turkish and Pakistani interests, and to fund separatists in Kurdistan and Balochistan.
+In 2018, there were also reports of cooperation between BLA and Syria-based PKK militants, and plans to form a Baloch-Kurdish front in Afghanistan to attack Turkish and Pakistani interests, and to fund separatists in Kurdistan and Balochistan.

-Mahal Baloch, a BLA female suicide bomber during the August 2024 Balochistan attacks, had adopted her alias "Zilan Kurd" after Zeynep Kınacı.
-On September 3, 2024, armed Kurdish pro-PKK militants entered Şişli Plaza in Istanbul, burning, ransacking, and destroying Turkish government properties.
-They claimed that the attack was provoked by the imprisonment of Abdullah Öcalan, and dedicated the attack to Mahal Baloch, and Rizwan Baloch, who was another BLA suicide bomber during the same attack.
+Mahal Baloch, a BLA female suicide bomber in the August 2024 Balochistan attacks, had adopted the assumed name "Zilan Kurd" after Zeynep Kınacı.
+On September 3, 2024, armed Kurdish pro-PKK militants entered Şişli Plaza in Istanbul, burning, ransacking, and destroying Turkish government property.
+They claimed that the attack was provoked by the imprisonment of Abdullah Öcalan, and dedicated the attack to Mahal Baloch, and Rizwan Baloch.